 - Prix de l’Arc de Triomphe: This is another high-profile event that takes place near Paris in the fall.

 All three of the biggest horseracing sites mentioned earlier – TVG, BetMGM Horse Racing, and Caesars Racebook – allow you to wager on these international events.

 More than 40 states in the US allow either in-person or online horse race betting.
 Before the removal of PASPA in 2018, the states that allowed horse race betting were largely those that already had horse racetracks and whose state revenue benefited greatly from its inclusion.
 As a result, states like Kentucky, New York, and California have allowed online and retail horse race betting for many years now.

 Recently, states such as New Jersey and Colorado have legalized both regular sports betting and online horse race betting, provided you sign up with a licensed sportsbook.

 What Types Of Bets Are Available On Online Horse Betting Sites In The US?

-Rather than having odds be calculated by professional statisticians called oddsmakers, horse race betting odds are calculated based on how much money is wagered overall.
-Payoff odds are specifically calculated by sharing the total money in the pool among all winning bets (after taxes and the vigorish have been collected).
+Rather than having odds be calculated by professional statisticians called oddsmakers, horse race betting odds are calculated based on how much money is bet overall.
+Payoff odds are calculated by sharing the total money in the pool among all winning bets (after taxes and the vigorish have been collected).

-During online horse race betting, there are several main bet types you can partake in.
+With online horse race betting, there are several different types of bets that you can make.

-Single horse bets have you place your wager on a single horse’s race results.
+Single horse bets have you place your wager on an individual horse’s race result.